 Latest Business News - Inside Retail Asia

-November Singapore retail sales were static, rising just 0.2 per cent year on year.
+Singapore retail sales plummeted 10 per cent year on year in February.

 Business futurist Morris Miselowski has hypothesised the coming emergence of the flexitarian diet and its potential impact on the food industry.